tareqaminul/f5academy-gwapi-nginx-gateway-fabric/README.md

 NAME                                        READY   STATUS    RESTARTS   AGE ngf-nginx-gateway-fabric-869fb69457-cjl2c   1/1     Running   0          6m30s
 ```
-<mark>This is the Control Plane POD we discussed earlier.
+<mark>This is the Control Plane POD element of the NGF we discussed earlier.
 At this stage, it is "watching" or looking for the Gateway API resources!
 We defined the resources by installing the CRDs in the previous stage, but we have not created any resources (i.e., Gateway, HTTPRoute etc.), yet!

-We will create those once we have some "backend" apps to route to!
+We will create those resources, once we have some "backend" apps to route to!

 ---
 ### Deploy Example Application
 We deployed the NGINX implementation of Gateway API and now, it is ready to process the API requests relevant to configuring L4 and L7 routing in Kubernetes.
-Pls check [here](https://gateway-api.sigs.k8s.io/concepts/api-overview/), for a quick overview!
+Pls check [here](https://gateway-api.sigs.k8s.io/concepts/api-overview/), for a quick overview of these APIs!
 But before that, we need an example application with multiple routes to which the NGF would route traffic to.
 ![example-app](./images/coffee-tea-routing.jpg)

 The application we are going to use in this guide is a simple cafe application comprised of two services - coffee and tea.
 The initial objective is to route all traffic to hostname **cafe.example.com** to one of these services based on URI Parameters **/coffee** OR **/tea** - also known as **Path-Based Routing**.

 Let us deploy the example application: